A Resident Evil 4 Remake Will Need To Consider What Resident Evil 4 Is

-The man who saves the day, Leon S. Kennedy, is also a womanizer who drops one-liners no matter what the situation is; he (with the help of Ada Wong) also inadvertently saves the world from being thrown into chaos as he prevents the president’s daughter, Ashley Graham, from being sent home as an infected puppet of the Las Plagas parasite which would’ve helped Saddler release more parasites to control the U.S. government.
+The man who saves the day, Leon S. Kennedy, is also a womanizer who drops one-liners no matter what the situation is; and he, with the help of a double-agent Ada Wong, who you meet in RE2, inadvertently saves the world from being thrown into chaos.
+You and Ada Wong prevent the president’s daughter, Ashley Graham, from being sent home as an infected puppet of Saddler and the Las Plagas parasite which would’ve allowed him to release more parasites to control the entire U.S. government.

 One of the more impressive things about RE4 is that — when the island you’re on isn’t trying to actively kill you — there’s this sort of peacefulness.